 In the years that followed anglers came from all over the world to experience the spectacular white marling fishing that Ocean City offered.
 Spectacular bites happened from 1969-1971 when the OC Marlin Club, the preeminent offshore fishing club of OC, records show a total of 6,811 marlin caught, an average of 2,270 a year.
 While White Marlin fishing remained strong in the years since, no three-year period has reached those epic numbers.
 Although we may have seen the first year of a series of golden years in the modern era of OC marlin fishing beginning in the 2010 season when the OC Marlin Club records showed 2,548 marlin releases.
 The leading boat for the season was the Billfisher, captained by John Duffy, setting a new OC record for releases in a season with two hundred and sixty-six releases.
 More amazingly on August 30, 2010 the offshore fleet experienced the best single day marlin bite since 1939 when several boats broke the single day release record previously set at twenty-seven (27) releases; the Billfisher led the way with fifty-seven releases (57), the Cervesa followed with thirty-three (33) while the Makara, captained by Billy Gerlach came in a close third with thirty-two (32) releases.
 It was a day where when an angler looked out among the fleet there where nothing but multiple tight lines on each boat with dancing marlin on the surface.
 Surely a day that will not be forgotten by those who were offshore that day and hopefully a sign of the great fishing to come in the following years.

 Ocean City hosts several offshore fishing tournaments with the largest being the White Marlin Open which typically takes place in August each year.
-The tournament was started in 1974 by tournament director Tom Motsko and has grown into one of the richest purse tournaments in the world where a winning white marlin can bring in over $1 million in prize money.
+The tournament was started in 1974 by tournament director Tom Motsko and has grown INSERT INTO one of the richest purse tournaments in the world where a winning white marlin can bring in over $1 million in prize money.
 The 2010 White Marlin Open was the 37th and had over 255 boats with a total payout among all the species of $2,130,232, the largest white marlin was 97.5lbs caught by Brian Roberts on the Shelly II which paid out $856,507 and the largest blue marlin weighted in at a whopping 1010.5lbs by James Kontos aboard the Let it Ride which brought in winnings of $423,040.
 Even if you do not fish the tournament you can join the fun by gathering at the weigh in station each afternoon, while enjoying a refreshing beverage, to see what fish are brought to the scales.

 The nice thing about the offshore fishing in Ocean City, MD is that you do not need to own a modern day multi-million dollar sportfisher, smaller boats can easily reach good fishing in places like the Jack Spot on calm days and if canyon fishing is your thing in popular locations such as the Washington, Baltimore and Wilmington canyons, you can charter an offshore boat at places like Sunset Marina with ease.